zz9980/project4/README.md

 BUTTONS:
 -------
-Add the following buttons:
+Add the following buttons (to do the following, when clicked):
-* CUE:        Add a button to display the number of the ball that is closest to the cue ball, and draw a white circle around that ball.
-*(The message should be in the same color as that ball)*
+* CUE:        Draw a white ring around the ball that is closest to the cue ball, and display the number of that ball in a message that is in the same color as that ball.

-* ALL:        Add a button to display a list showing each ball number, its (x,y) coordinates, and its distance from the cue ball.
+* ALL:        Display a list showing each ball number, its (x,y) coordinates, and its distance from the cue ball.
 This list should be in numberical order by ball number.

-* SORT:       Add another button to display the same list, but in ascending order of the y coordinate.
+* SORT:       Display the same list, but in ascending order of the y coordinate.